Bingboom/Bingboom/README.md

 ### 👯 Aspirations on GitHub

-Team up with others, continually learn new skills, and share my knowledge and experiences with the community. 🤝🌐
+Hope to continually learn new skills, and happy to share my knowledge and experiences with the community. 🤝🌐

 ### 📫 How to reach me